Randy Arozarena Player Props: Rays vs. Padres

-The Tampa Bay Rays and Randy Arozarena (.379 slugging percentage over his past 10 games, including one homer), battle starter Yu Darvish and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.475 on-base percentage in past 10 games, 72 points above season-long percentage), take on starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 7:15 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Athletics.
+He collected four RBI (going 2-for-4 with a home run) in his most recent game against the Padres.

 Randy Arozarena Game Info & Props vs. the Padres